 Aside from having a less dense population, this American state also has a thriving job market, effectively making it a tourist destination.
 It is bounded to the south, west, and east by Massachusetts, Vermont, and the Atlantic Ocean.

 While it may not be appropriate to solely rely on the rate of immigration alone when deciding whether or not to relocate to a new location, the importance of cultural diversity and ample job opportunities should not be overlooked.
-These, along with other factors, are the most compelling reasons to relocate to New Hampshire.
+These, along with other factors, are the most compelling reasons to move and live in New Hampshire.

 Here’s what residents of this American state can expect: